SRA-VJTI/sra-vjti.github.io/data/intern-exp/2020/2020_sravan_airpix.md

-# 1) What was your internship about, and what was the duration of it ?
+# What was your internship about, and what was the duration of it ?

 [Airpix](https://airpix.in/) is a drone / unmanned aerial systems startup based in Navi Mumbai, India.
 [Airpix.io](https://airpix.io/) is an analytics platform that provides services in face recognition, video analytics, optical character recognition by Leveraging AI, Machine Learning &amp; Deep Learning technologies.
 [AIsyte](https://aisyte.com/) is the product that provides these analytics services.

-My position in internship was &#39;AI ML and Edge Computing Intern&#39;.
+My position in internship was 'AI ML and Edge Computing Intern'.
 The tasks were related to developing applications for Traffic monitoring, Face recognition, Pose estimation, etc. The position required knowledge in Python, Numpy, OpenCV, Deep Learning frameworks like Tensorflow, Keras, Pytorch, etc. It started with a 3 months unpaid internship.
 After that I was given the opportunity to continue the work with a paid internship.
 I worked under the guidance of Aniket Tatipamula.

-# 2) How do you approach the Organization/University ?
+# How do you approach the Organization/University ?

 The application form was sent by my college.
 But you can also reach out to them via email or linkedin.

-# 3) What was your project about ?
+# What was your project about ?

 During the summer of 2020 I worked with the vehicle classification group.
 The task was to train a model which can detect, classify and localise Indian vehicles.
 Also the detected vehicles have to be tracked and counted.
 Further the Indian trucks had to be sub-classified according to the number of axles.